Chapter 4. Using shared system certificates

 To update the system-wide trust store configuration, use the

-While the Firefox browser is able to use an added certificate without executing
+Even though the Firefox browser can use an added certificate without a prior execution of

-update-ca-trust command after a CA change.
-Also note that browsers, such as Firefox, Epiphany, or Chromium, cache files, and you might have to clear browser’s cache or restart your browser to load the current system certificates configuration.
+update-ca-trust command after every CA change.
+Also note that browsers, such as Firefox, Chromium, and GNOME Web cache files, and you might have to clear your browser’s cache or restart your browser to load the current system certificate configuration.

 4.3.
 Managing trusted system certificates

 trust command provides a convenient way for managing certificates in the shared system-wide trust store.

 To list, extract, add, remove, or change trust anchors, use the